oracle-livelabs/oci/oci-cis-landing-zone/03-configure-variables/configure.md

 _Using an Enclosing Compartment is optional in this lab, but useful for following best practices._
 ![An Enclosing Compartment is Selected](images/enclosing_compartment.png "Enclosing Compartment")

+## Task 2: Enter Networking Variables

 ### Networking - Generic VCNs

 This section controls the creation of generic Virtual Cloud Network (VCN) resources.
 The Landing Zone by default will deploy a 3-tier network containing Web, App, and Database subnets.
 VCNs support IP CIDR ranges of /16 to /30.

-__The default value of 10.0.0.0/20 will be used for this lab__, and is large enough to fit most use cases.
+1. __The default value of 10.0.0.0/20 will be used for this lab__, and is large enough to fit most use cases.
 Only change this value if you know what you are doing.

-Check the __Advanced Options__ checkbox to view further configurations.
+2. Check the __Advanced Options__ checkbox to view further configurations.
 Give your VCN a custom name under __VCNs Custom Names__.

 ![Generic VCN Configurations](images/generic_vcn.png "Generic VCN")